Festivals & Events

 Dance for days at the most famous festival in Shikoku

-The Awa Odori Festival is Tokushima's most famous attraction and the subject of national attention every August when well over a million people turn out in the streets of Tokushima City to watch or participate in this traditional festival of folk dance.
+The Awa Odori is Tokushima's most famous festival and the subject of national attention every August when well over a million people turn out in the streets of Tokushima City to watch or participate in this traditional folk dance.

 - The ren group dancers performing in the evening in downtown Tokushima

 - The happi and yukata; the traditional uniforms of the dancers inspired by their local heritage

 - Six stages set up for dancers

 If you are traveling to the area by airplane, you can fly from Tokyo's Haneda Airport to Tokushima.

 If you are coming by rail, take the Tokaido-Sanyo Shinkansen to Okayama Station, then travel on to Tokushima Station via the JR Seto-Ohashi Kotoku Line.